 Unfortunately, event organisers can't control the behaviour of every single customer that walks through their doors.
 Depressing as it is to admit, this kind of behaviour isn't going anywhere anytime soon.

 However, there are a number of steps employers can take to ensure that people who act in an inappropriate way are removed from the venue, and that staff are given the necessary training to report these situations.

-So if you do feel like you're being placed in uncomfortable situations at work, and your employer is doing nothing to help, what are your options?
-Stacey Caine from ACAS, a public body that helps with employment relations, said:
+If you do feel like you're being placed in uncomfortable situations at work, and your employer is doing nothing to help, what are your options?

 Employers have a duty of care to look after students’ safety and welfare whilst they are at work.
 If this is not being practiced then employees should follow a grievance procedure.

 The grievance procedure is a pretty simple process that allows you to make a complaint to your employer and demand action:

 - Write a formal letter to your employer making an official complaint about the way you've been treated and outlining a solution to the problem.
 The employer should try to arrange a meeting without unreasonable delay (ideally within five working days).